-A sample analysis of two news media company's digital audience and advertising revenue is presented here to measure the potential return from employing an Intelligent PaywallTM in place of a standard paywall.
+A sample analysis of two news media company's digital audience and advertising revenue is presented below to measure the potential return from employing an intelligent paywall in place of a standard paywall.
 The data has been adjusted to protect confidentiality, but the relative metrics across segments remains accurate.

-"Publication One" is the second-largest newspaper in a large American city with about 10 million average monthly page views and about 4.5 million unique visitors.
+Publication One is the second-largest newspaper in a large American city with about 10 million average monthly page views and about 4.5 million unique visitors.
 It is focused on long-form articles.
-"Publication Two" is a regional publication with about 120 million average monthly page views and about 22 million unique visitors.
+Publication Two is a regional publication with about 120 million average monthly page views and about 22 million unique visitors.
 It has infinite scroll and publishes shorter articles.
 Neither publication had a paywall at the time of the analysis of their audience.

 The current audience for each publication was segmented by engagement.
-Engagement is defined using three dimensions: the volume of content consumed, the pattern of consumption behavior, and the nature of the content consumed.
+Engagement is defined using three dimensions:

+the volume of content consumed, the frequency of engagement, and the content consumed.

-There are six metrics helpful for quantifying these dimensions:
+There are five metrics helpful for quantifying these three dimensions:

 - 1. Article page views

 - 2. Frequency (how many visits per month)

 - 3. Recency (average time between visits)

 - 4. Time on site

 - 5. Content breadth (number of content categories visited)

-- 6. Scroll depth